 Thousands of geese and other bird species like the Glaucous gull, Arctic tern and the Long-tailed duck breed at Karrak Lake as do predators like the Arctic fox and Wolverine.
 By mid July these new arrivals are all undergoing their first steps of life exploring this dangerous world struggling for survival the minute they are born.

 Not all animals come up here for breeding.
 For example the Grizzly bear only makes his way into the colony to exploit the seemingly endless food resources.
 We had several bear sightings and encounters as well as the obvious adrenaline rush and use of bear bangers.

-The flowers at this time of the year provide a wide variety of colour to the tundra giving it a sense of new life.
-The once barren landscape blossoms with vibrant colours displaying an array of multi-coloured carpets and stunning scenery for the duration of this short growing season.
+The flowers at this time of the year provide a wide variety of color to the tundra giving it a sense of new life.
+The once barren landscape blossoms with vibrant colors displaying an array of multi-colored carpets and stunning scenery for the duration of this short growing season.

 Erratic weather is something you get used to living in the arctic and when a heavy thunderstorm emerged out of the blue this was no exception.
 On this particular occasion torrential rain was driving into the cabin breaking the door while causing leaks in the roof of the equipment cabin.